TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/UsingStdWrap/CObject/Index.rst

 .. include:: ../../Includes.txt

+.. _stdwrap-cobject:

 cObject
 ^^^^^^^

-The stdWrap parameter cObject can be used to replace the content with a TypoScript object.
-This can be a `COA <http://typo3.org/documentation /document- library/references/doc_core_tsref/4.3.1/view/1/7/#id2518270>`_ , a plugin or a text like in this example::
+The stdWrap parameter "cObject" can be used to replace the content with a TypoScript object.
+This can be a :ref:`COA <t3tsref:cobj-coa>`, a plugin or a text like in this example::

     10.typolink.title.cObject = TEXT